 - undertaking an activity

-- locating or constructing a structure or thing,
+- locating or constructing a structure or thing

 - maintaining a structure or thing

-- upgrading a structure or thing and/or
+- upgrading a structure or thing

-- operating a structure or thing
+- operating a structure or thing.

-Exemptions from Road Corridor Permit
+Exemptions from a Road Corridor Permit

-How do I apply for a Road Corridor Permit?
+Applying for a Road Corridor Permit

 - amend your account details

-Transport and Main Roads is collecting your personal information in the online self-managed portal as required by the Transport Infrastructure Act 1994.
+Transport and Main Roads collects your personal information in the Permit for Access to Road and Corridor portal, as required by the Transport Infrastructure Act 1994.

-Transport and Main Roads may give some or all of this information to other state government departments, local governments or public utility providers involved in the processing and/or management of Road Corridor Permits.
+We may give some or all of this information to other state government departments, local governments or public utility providers involved in processing or management of Road Corridor Permits.

 Your application should include: